Efficient Urdu Caption Generation using Attention based LSTM: Introduction

 With the evolution of Artificial Intelligence (AI) and deep learning, research community is now moving to those problems which can help us in real world gains.
 From the image classification tasks to the object detection, deep learning has played a vital role.
 On the other side, Natural language processing (NLP) has also created wide range of applications starting from simple text classification to fully automated chat-bots in native languages.

 Caption generation is a rising research field which combines computer vision with NLP.
 It has a number of applications: $(i)$ transcribing the scenes for blind people, $(ii)$ classifying videos \& images based on different scenarios, $(iii)$ image based search engines for an optimized search, $(iv)$ visual question answering , and $(v)$ context understanding.
 Although, huge amount of research work has been done in this field for languages like English, French etc but there is no current research or publication that focuses on the Urdu language caption generation.
 Urdu language is spoken by more than 100 million people of Pakistan and India.
-It serves as a motivation to our problem of generating Urdu captions to remove the language barriers.
+This serves as a motivation to our problem of generating Urdu captions to remove the language barriers.
 This will help the natives in understanding visuals in many real world applications.

+There are several challenges associated with Urdu language caption generation.
+Some of them are: \begin{itemize} \item Urdu has its own set of syntactical, structural, and grammatical rules which must be followed to generate a proper caption. \item There are many ways to write a single word by using different language symbols. \end{itemize}

 Several image-based datasets are available containing multiple captions against each image in English language: $(i)$ Flickr8k \cite{hodosh2013framing}, $(ii)$ Flickr30k \cite{flickr30k}, and $(iii)$ COCO \cite{lin2014microsoft}. \cite{hodosh2013framing} contains 8k images with 5 English captions against each image. \cite{flickr30k} has 30k images with 5 English captions against each image. \cite{lin2014microsoft} contains around 200k labelled images.
-Deep learning is a data-driven method.
 Owing to being short on time, we chose to work with Flickr8k \cite{hodosh2013framing} to work on.
-Different practices were followed when translating the captions to Urdu which are detailed in the following subsections.
+Different practices were followed when translating the captions to Urdu which are detailed in the following sections.

-The major contributions of our paper are: \begin{itemize} \item We prepare a dataset of Urdu language captions. \item We evaluate the performance of few previously proposed techniques for the task of caption generation. \item We enhance the performance by combining the previous techniques with newly proposed techniques. \item We embed Urdu language grammar classifier in training our base model and back-propagated its loss to our attention based model. \item We do extensive testing and provide a detailed discussion of the results. \end{itemize}
+The major contributions of our paper are: \begin{itemize} \item We prepare a dataset of Urdu language captions. \item We evaluate previous state-of-the-art techniques proposed for the task of caption generation. \item We enhance their performance by combining them with newly proposed techniques. \item We do extensive testing and provide a detailed discussion of the results. \end{itemize}